-According to the Continued Occupancy Policy, your family may continue to reside in a public housing unit even if you remain over-income after 24 months.
+According to the Continued Occupancy Policy, your family may continue to reside in a public housing unit even if you remain over income after 24 months.
 However, your unit will no longer receive assistance from the federal public housing program so your rent will be calculated differently.

-If you choose to stay in your unit after remaining over-income for 24 consecutive months, you will:
+If you choose to stay in your unit after remaining over income for 24 consecutive months, you will:

-- Pay an "alternative non-public housing rent" (currently estimated at \$) - > The alternative rent is adjusted annually and subject to change. - > You will receive a notification with more details on what to expect next if you decide to remain in a public housing unit after 24 consecutive months of being over-income. - Need to sign a new lease for Non-Public Housing Over-Income (NPHOI) families. - > The NPHOI lease will need to be signed no later than 60 days after receiving notification of the end of the 24-month grace period or at the next lease renewal, whichever is sooner.
+- Pay an "alternative non-public housing rent" (currently estimated at \$\\\\\) - > The alternative rent is adjusted annually and subject to change. - > You will receive a notification with more details on what to expect next if you decide to remain in a public housing unit after 24 consecutive months of being over income. - Need to sign a new lease for Non-Public Housing Over-Income (NPHOI) families.